anjuiiita/Live_and_Learn/Readme.md

 # Welcome to Live and Learn

 LiveAndLearn (LAL) is an open platform for senior adults to learn how to use mobile applications.
-There are parts of this platform:
+There are two parts of this platform:
 1. Mobile app
 2. Web app